tighten/ziggy/README.md

 #### SPAs or separate repos

-Ziggy's `route()` helper function is also available as an NPM package, for use in Javascript projects managed separately from their Laravel backend (i.e. without Composer or a `vendor` directory).
+Ziggy's `route()` helper function is also available as an NPM package, for use in JavaScript projects managed separately from their Laravel backend (i.e. without Composer or a `vendor` directory).
 You can install the NPM package with `npm install ziggy-js`.

 To make your routes available on the frontend for this function to use, you can either run `php artisan ziggy:generate` and add the generated routes file to your project, or you can return Ziggy's config as JSON from an endpoint in your Laravel API.